The Top 7 Bank Lending Alternatives to Consider

 - The franchise is often an established brand, which helps in the funding decision.

-- Franchises are often based on proven formulas, which put the odds of success higher than starting a business from scratch.
+- Franchises are usually based on proven formulas, which put the odds of success higher than starting a business from scratch.

-- Initial funding can be out of reach for many, especially the more established brands.
+- Initial funding can be out of reach for many borrowers

 - Capital-intensive operations will require interim funding for the replacement of critical components of the business.